star of bethlehem

 on December 25th is when it stopped in the sky (it was just about to start moving backwards again).
 Was this the time it stopped for the Magi while approaching Bethlehem?
 True, Herod told them to try Bethlehem after finally finding an old prophecy, but remember, they still followed the star, until it stopped:

-One more note about King Herod, it was not a totally original order to order the death of all baby boys in a certain candidate range.
+One more note about King Herod, it was not totally original to order the death of all baby boys in a certain candidate range.
 In 63 BC another sect of Magi (yes, there were good ones & bad ones like with everything else) made a presentation to the Roman Senate that a new ruler was being born who would cause great difficulty in one of their vassal states.
-So besides being a Roman precedent for this sort of thing, this would be another reason all of Jerusalem was disturbed as well....the news the Magi bought from the east was a foreshadowing of massive bloodshed of the innocent.
+So besides having a Roman precedent for this sort of thing, this would be another reason all of Jerusalem was disturbed as well....for the news of the Magi's arrival from the east looking for the 'new king' was a foreshadowing to many in Judaea that a massive bloodshed of the innocent was about to happen.

 Finally, if you were a star gazer in ancient Babylon nine months before all this activity, there was something in the sky that might have attracted your attention - the brightest star ever seen before in human history - except it wasn't a star - but Venus & Jupiter coming together so close together (sound familiar?) that they did not overlap or cancel each other out, but appeared as one giant star.
 Was this the conception?